sourcegraph/language-server-protocol/extension-workspace-reference.md

-# workspace/xreference extension to LSP
+# workspace/xreferences extension to LSP

-The `workspace/xreference` extension to the Language Server Protocol (LSP) enables a language server to export all of the references to dependencies that code inside of the workspace makes.
+The `workspace/xreferences` extension to the Language Server Protocol (LSP) enables a language server to export all of the references to dependencies that code inside of the workspace makes.

-Use case: clients of a language server can invoke `workspace/xreference` in order to find external references to dependencies.
+Use case: clients of a language server can invoke `workspace/xreferences` in order to find references to dependencies.
 This information can then be stored inside of a database, which allows the caller to create a 'global mapping' of symbols in dependencies to the workspace they are used in (e.g. to see "how do other people use this symbol?").

 ### Initialization